3.7 Nucleic Acids

 3.7 Summary

-• Nucleic acids are the class of biochemical compounds that includes and .
-These molecules are built of small called nucleotides, which bind together in long chains to form .
+• Nucleic acids are the class of biochemical compounds that includes DNA and RNA.
+These molecules are built of small monomers called nucleotides, which bind together in long chains to form polynucleotides.
 DNA consists of two polynucleotides, and RNA consists of one polynucleotide.

 • Each nucleotide consists of a sugar molecule, phosphate group, and nitrogen base.
 Sugars and phosphate groups of adjacent nucleotides bind together to form the “backbone” of the polynucleotide.
 Nitrogen bases jut out to the side of the sugar-phosphate backbone.
 Bonds between complementary bases hold together the two polynucleotide chains of DNA and cause it to take on its characteristic double helix shape.